 Lawn and Landscape

 No time to do it yourself?
 If you decide to hire a lawn care company, you should be aware of the practices and products they are using on your grounds, why and when.
-After all, you are paying them AND you and your family will be rolling around on that lawn.
+After all, you are paying them AND you and your family will be running around on that lawn.

 Note: Do not be tempted to spread broad-spectrum insecticides over your lawn on a calendar basis as "insurance" against all bugs.
 "Big Sale" ads in spring and fall have more to do with store inventory and spring fever than with real pest problems.
 Broad spectrum insecticides will kill far more "good bugs" in your lawn that are working overtime keeping pest species in check while you sleep!
 You will create more pest problems than you solve by this approach, contribute to contamination of surface water runoff and kill non-target organisms.
-Target only the pest you know you have, when you have it, causing actual significant damage.
+Target only the pest you know you have, when you have it.

-IPM Tips for the Home Lawn & Landscape (Adapted from NY IPM)
+IPM Tips for the Home Lawn & Landscape

 - Grow pest-resistant varieties of plants, shrubs, and trees.
 Choices should also be well suited to soil and climate.